QuantumFusion-network/qf-solochain/docs/executables_and_runtimes.md

 ```

 - **qf-test-runner**: This is a test runner executable for the Quantum Fusion network.
-It's designed to run tests for the QF blockchain implementation, likely focusing on runtime
+It's designed to run tests for the QF blockchain implementation.
- functionality and integration tests.

 - **pvm-test-runner**: This is a test runner specifically for the PolkaVM (PVM) component.
 A test runner for running PolkaVM contracts